lotterlab/fluoroformer/README.md

 # Data loading

-The [data module](https://lightning.ai/docs/pytorch/stable/data/datamodule.html) is located at `fluoroformer/data.py`.
+The [data module](https://lightning.ai/docs/pytorch/stable/data/datamodule.html) is implemented by the `EmbeddedDataModule` class in `fluoroformer/data.py`.
 It expects a path to a directory `config_path` structured as follows:
 ```bash
 config_path
 ├── SLIDE_1